brianbruggeman/dice/README.md

 ### API

-The following represents an example usage if using dice's API:
+The following represents an example usage of using this package's programmatic API:

     #!/usr/bin/env python3